 - Electric fireplaces: Slim, wall-mounted models look surprisingly chic.

-- Candle hearth: Fill a firebox or tray with pillar candles for a flickering “fire.”
+- Candle hearth: Fill a firebox or tray with pillar candles for a flickering glow.

 - Ambient visuals: Queue a crackling fireplace video on your TV, then style the console with greenery and candles.

-Stack a basket with blankets and add a low stool or floor cushion near your “fire.”
-Your living room just became a winter sanctuary.
+Stack a basket with blankets and add a low stool or floor cushion near your fire.
+Your living room quietly becomes a winter sanctuary.

-2. What colors work best for hygge winter decor ideas?
+What colors work best for cozy winter decor?

-3. How can I make my home feel hygge without redecorating?
+How can I make my home feel cozy without redecorating?

-4. Are hygge winter decor ideas suitable for small spaces?
+Is cozy winter decor suitable for small spaces?

-5. Do hygge winter decor ideas work after Christmas?
+Does cozy winter decor still work after Christmas?